atlarge-research/trigger-perf/README.md

 - **Datastore Parameters**: Define the datastore type and its specific settings.
 - **Experiment Details**: Specify key-value sizes, throughput, and other benchmarking parameters.
 - **AWS Credentials**: Include the necessary access keys and region information.
+- Define experiment details and AWS credentials in `config.yaml`.

 ### **2. Setup & Run**
 Run the `setup.py` script to initialize and configure the benchmarking environment: